Did You Get a Social Security Disability Denial? Here’s Your Next Step

-A Social Security Disability (SSD) denial can be crushing.
+A Social Security Disability Insurance (SSDI) denial can be crushing.
 You were counting on those benefits to ease your burdens after health problems forced you from work.

 But you should know there’s still hope of winning life-changing disability income and Medicare eligibility.
-In many states, your first step is to ask Social Security for a reconsideration.
+Your next step is appealing the SSDI denial.
+That starts with asking Social Security for a reconsideration.

-That process can lead to a reversal of your disability denial.
+That process can lead to a reversal of your Social Security Disability denial.
 But even if you’re denied again, you still have more chances to win benefits in a multi-step appeals process.

 At Levine Benjamin, our experienced disability lawyers can help guide you through what can seem like a cold, unfeeling process.

-If you’re in Detroit, Flint, Grand Rapids, Lansing or anywhere in Michigan, or you’re in Toledo or elsewhere Ohio, Levine Benjamin’s disability attorneys can put together everything you need to appeal your disability benefits denial.
+If you’re in Detroit, Flint, Grand Rapids, Lansing or anywhere in Michigan, or you’re in Toledo or elsewhere Ohio, Levine Benjamin’s disability attorneys can put together everything you need to appeal your SSD denial.

 From applying to appealing, we help you every step of the way.

 What Should I Expect In My Disability Reconsideration?

 When you’re appealing an SSDI denial, you’ll often start by filling out a Request for Reconsideration form.
 You must do this within 60 days of your notice of denial.